johannchopin/gitmoji-browser-extension/README.md

 ## 🧩 Features

 - 🔍 Search for a specific gitmoji's code/emoji by name or description
-- 🌔 Dark/light mode
-- ❓ Show gitmoji's description on mouse over or focus
-- ❌ Close extension's popup after a gitmoji is saved in the clipboard
 - 🐕 Detect the gitmojis present on the current tab
 - ➕ Inject 🔀 gitmoji in front of the commit title from GitHub/GitLab pull-request
+- Through the settings panel:
+  - 🌔 Dark/light mode (default to light)
+  - ❌ Close extension's popup after a gitmoji is saved in the clipboard (default to no)
+  - ❓ Show gitmoji's description on mouse over or focus (default to no)

 ## 🦄 Contributing